 d) if the AMF has a PDU session routing context for the PDU session ID and the UE, the request type IE is included in the UL SM MESSAGE TRANSPORT message and is set to "initial request", the AMF received a reallocation requested indication from the SMF indicating that the SMF is to be reallocated and the PDU session routing context does not contain reallocated SMF ID:

 1) the AMF shall select an SMF.
 If the DNN is not included in the UL SM MESSAGE TRANSPORT message, the AMF shall use the default DNN as the DNN.
-If the S-NSSAI is not included in the UL SM MESSAGE TRANSPORT message, the AMF may determine a default S-NSSAI according to the user's subscription context obtained from UDM and, if determined, the AMF may use the default S-NSSAI as the S-NSSAI; and
+If the S-NSSAI is not included in the UL SM MESSAGE TRANSPORT message and:

+A) if the user's subscription context obtained from UDM contains one default S-NSSAI only, the AMF may use the default S-NSSAI as the S-NSSAI; and

+B) if the user's subscription context obtained from UDM contains several default S-NSSAIs, the AMF may select one of the default S-NSSAIs based on the operator policy and use the selected S-NSSAI as the S-NSSAI; and

 NOTE: SMF selection is out of scope of CT1.